The following professionals lent their expertise to this article:

 More Careers to Consider

 Pediatric Physical Therapist: Physical therapists work to help patients recover from injury, or develop a stronger body in the face of physical disabilities.
-Pediatric physical therapists are specialized physical therapists who work with children who have been injured, or have disabilities or chronic conditions that could benefit from physical therapy.
+Pediatric physical therapists are specialized physical therapists who work with children.

 Grade-Schoolers (Ages 5 to 12)